amoffat/supertag/source/architecture.rst

 surface a user's filesystem actions and connect them to Supertag application code.

-For example, ``mkdir`` can be used to create a new :term:`tag` in Supertag, while ``ln`` can be used to manually link a file to that :term:`tag`.
-The actions resulting from these commands are channeled through FUSE to allow manipulating Supertag files and :term:`tags <tag>`.
+For example, ``mkdir`` can be used to create a new :term:`tag` in Supertag, while ``ln`` can be used to manually link a file to that tag.
+The actions resulting from these commands are channeled through FUSE to allow manipulating Supertag files and tags.

 SQLite database
 ***************

 The Supertag backend is a :term:`per-collection <collection>` sqlite database.
-It contains the records for files, tags, the many-to-many links between files and tags, directories to watch, and other useful data.
+It contains the records for files, tags, the many-to-many links between files and tags, and other useful data.
 See the :ref:`Datatabase Schema <database_schema>` for more details.